 Of eight Spanish early literacy assessments on the market, only three have publicly available psychometric data.
-None appears to have been studied with a sample size reflecting the broad population of Spanish speakers across the U.S. The few studies that exist have focused on a narrow or small population, not reflective of the geographic or heritage-country diversity.
+None appear to have been studied with a sample size reflecting the broad population of Spanish speakers across the U.S. The few studies that exist have focused on a narrow or small population, not reflective of the geographic or heritage country diversity.
 Consequently, although the NCII regularly conducts important reviews of universal screening and progress monitoring assessments of reading, data for published universal screeners of Spanish reading (such as easyCBM, Indicadores Dinámicos del Éxito en la Lectura, Istation's Indicators of Progress Español, aimswebPLUS Spanish Early Literacy and Reading, Tejas Lee, FastBridge earlyReading and CBMreading Spanish, and Measures of Academic Progress Español) have not been included as part of their extensive review process to date.

-Of the available studies published in the last 15 years exploring the properties of Spanish literacy screening assessments for use with school-age students, only seven (Baker et al., 2022; Baker et al., 2011; Basaraba et al., 2022; de Ramirez & Shapiro, 2007; Gutiérrez et al., 2020, 2021; Keller-Marguilis et al., 2012) reported validity evidence (i.e., correlations and classification accuracy indices) to demonstrate the degree to which performance on the Spanish Oral Reading Fluency (ORF) passages was related to performance on other measures.
+Of the available studies published in the last 15 years exploring the properties of Spanish literacy screening assessments for use with school-age students, only four (Baker et al., 2011; de Ramirez & Shapiro, 2006; Gutiérrez et al., 2021; Keller-Marguilis et al., 2012) reported validity evidence (i.e., correlations and classification accuracy indices) to demonstrate the degree to which performance on the Spanish Oral Reading Fluency (ORF) passages was related to performance on other measures.
 Across these studies, correlations ranged from low to strong and classification accuracy results varied depending on the cut score used to designate proficiency on the state achievement test.
-Moreover, only some studies studies provided information about other subtests covering phonological awareness, decoding, or alphabet knowledge (Baker et al., 2022; Basaraba et al., 2022; Gutiérrez et al., 2020;2021).
+However, information was not provided on other subtests covering phonological awareness, decoding, or alphabet knowledge.